Swing Parade of 1946: The Three Stooges' appearance

 The Three Stooges' appearance in the film was arranged by their agent, Harry Romm.
 This was Romm's first effort as a movie producer; he had established himself at General Amusement Corporation (GAC) in charge of its theaters.
 Romm co-produced Swing Parade of 1946 with Monogram staff producer Lindsley Parsons.

-The Stooges rework several bits they performed with Ted Healy at MGM: the plumbing sequences are adapted from Meet the Baron and several waiter gags are borrowed from Beer and Pretzels.
+The Stooges reworked several bits they performed with Ted Healy at MGM: the plumbing sequence was adapted from A Plumbing We Will Go and several waiter gags were borrowed from Beer and Pretzels.
 The 42-year-old Curly Howard had suffered a series of minor strokes several months prior to filming, and his performances in their Columbia shorts at that time were often sluggish and lethargic.
 He had lost a considerable amount of weight, and had difficulty maintaining his trademark falsetto voice.
-He appears somewhat more healthy and animated in Swing Parade of 1946, however, possibly due to The Stooges' supporting roles being less strenuous than in the shorts, where Curly was in virtually every scene.
+He appears somewhat healthier and more animated in Swing Parade of 1946, however, possibly due to the Stooges' supporting roles being less strenuous than in the shorts, where Curly was in virtually every scene.
 He is also billed as "Jerome Howard" in the credits for the first time in many years.